nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 GadgetCLI simply opens a window using your host computer's terminal application.
 To exit first stop the running application:
 `stop`

-Then, exit Gadget:

-`exit` and close window.
+Then, type `exit` and close window.